Omer109ALEX/Missile-launch-system/README.md

 # Missile-launch-system

-A system based Saga pattern for launch missiles
+A Web-API system based Saga pattern for launch missiles

 To start the web API: run from main.py directory:\
 uvicorn main:app --reload